Early modern literature: Europe

 The earliest work considered an opera in the sense the work is usually understood dates from around 1597.
 It is Dafne, (now lost) written by Jacopo Peri for an elite circle of literate Florentine humanists who gathered as the "Camerata".

 Miguel de Cervantes's Don Quixote de la Mancha has been called "the first novel" by many literary scholars (or the first of the modern European novels).
 It was published in two parts.
 The first part was published in 1605 and the second in 1615.
 It might be viewed as a parody of Le Morte d'Arthur (and other examples of the chivalric romance), in that the novel form would be the direct result of poking fun at a collection of heroic folk legends.
 This is fully in keeping with the spirit of the age of enlightenment which began from about this time and delighted in giving a satirical twist to the stories and ideas of the past.
-It is worth noting that this trend toward satirising previous writings was only made possible by the printing press.
+This trend toward satirising previous writings was only made possible by the printing press.
 Without the invention of mass-produced copies of a book it would not be possible to assume the reader will have seen the earlier work and will thus understand the references within the text.
 In the 18th century Daniel Defoe and Jonathan Swift wrote famous novels.

 The 16th century saw outstanding epic poems of Torquato Tasso and Luís de Camões.
 Later the most well-known poets were Juana Inés de la Cruz, John Milton and Alexander Pope.
 In turn Jean de La Fontaine and Charles Perrault are appreciated for their fables.